Anti-Bribery & Corruption — Module 1 of 4

 Update the register and send a policy reminder

-Update the gifts and hospitality register to require pre-approval above £500, send a company-wide reminder email, and include the policy in the next all-hands meeting.
-Proportionate response that raises awareness without creating a new bureaucracy.
+Update the register to require pre-approval above £500, send a company-wide reminder, and cover the policy in the next all-hands.
+Raises awareness without adding bureaucracy.

 Your choice